Dhanuk: Distribution

 Dhanuks are found in the Indian states of Bihar, Haryana, Rajasthan and Uttar Pradesh.
 Dhanka people in Rajasthan claim that their name is a variant and they are the same community.
 However, the veracity of this claim is extremely difficult to ascertain due to the numerous other claims.
 Their claim sometimes seems contradictory to the Madheshi people who are found in Terai Nepal.
 The state has a community called Dhanuk or Dhanushk, whose traditional occupation was watchmen.

 Culture and tradition

 Oral traditions

 Like many other aspirational communities of India, the Dhanuk community also embarked upon the path of Sanskritisation by tracing their community hero in epic and historic figures.
-This made them find their community hero in Panna Dhai, the maid of Uday Singh's mother in the Mewar who sacrificed her own son Chandan to save the life of her infant master.
-The legend of Panna Dhai has become a popular glory tale among the members of Dhanuk caste particularly in some selected pockets of Uttar Pradesh.
+This made them find their community hero in Panna Dhai, the maid of Uday Singh's mother in the Mewar who sacrificed her son Chandan to save the life of her infant master.
+The legend of Panna Dhai has become a popular glory tale among the members of the Dhanuk caste, particularly in some selected pockets of Uttar Pradesh.
 The community – which is distributed in Kanpur, Ettawah, Farrukhabad, Manipuri and nearby areas – celebrates the anniversary of the Panna Dhai.
-According to social historian Badri Narayan, the legends of Panna gives the untouchable community a cause to consolidate their "caste identity".
+According to social historian Badri Narayan, the legends of Panna give the untouchable community a cause to consolidate their "caste identity".